Menditect/documentation/docs/test-suite.md

 - Navigate to the Test Configuration that the Test Suite is in.
 - Click on "<i class="fas fa-arrow-up"></i>" or "<i class="fas fa-arrow-down"></i>" on the left of the title of the Test Suite to move it up or down.

-### Execute a Test Suite
-- Open a Test Suite.
-- Click on "Execute and to to [Test Run](test-run) overview".
-- Click "Proceed on the confirmation window".

 ### Copy a Test Suite
 - Navigate to the Test configurations page in MTA and select the Test Configuration where you want to copy a Test Suite.
 - Click "<i class="fas fa-copy"></i>" on the Test Suite you want to copy.